umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Notifications-and-Reminders/index.md

 | Id           | int            | The user's ID or group ID (when sending to a group email address).                                  |
 | IsGroupEmail | bool           | Is the email being sent to a generic group email address?                                           |

 Umbraco Plumber provides **Settings** for determining who receives emails at which stages of a workflow.
-While these are set to default values during installation, it's recommended to update your Notifications Settings to better suit your installation needs.
+While these are set to default values during installation, it is recommended to update your Notifications Settings to better suit your installation needs.
 Emails can be sent to:

 - **All**: All the participants in all workflow stages (previous and current).
 - **Admin**: The admin user.